2014 Region 2 Spring Conference

 3:15 to 4:30 p.m.
 AFTERNOON SESSION BLOC 2 (choose):

 • "First, Be Right" Social media is a quick way to reach many people with breaking news.
 But don't forget to verify.
 With T.J.
-Ortenzi, senior social media editor at The Washington Post, and Natalie DiBlasio, a breaking news reporter at USA Today.
+Ortenzi, senior social media editor at The Washington Post; Natalie DiBlasio, a breaking news reporter at USA Today; and Russ Ptacek, an investigative reporter with WUSA9.
 Moderated by Jeff Sonderman, deputy director of the American Press Institute

 • "PIOs Tell Us: How Are We Doing?"
 These public information officers know what it's like on the other side - they've all been journalists.
-With David Nitkin of Howard County (Md.) government (formerly with The Baltimore Sun); Dori Henry of Maryland Department of Health and Mental Hygiene (formerly with The Daily Record); Elise Armacost of Baltimore County Police, Fire and Emergency Management (former with The Baltimore Sun).
+With David Nitkin of Howard County (Md.) government (formerly with The Baltimore Sun); Elise Armacost of Baltimore County Police, Fire and Emergency Management (former with The Baltimore Sun).
 Moderated by Region 2 director Andy Schotz, assistant managing editor at The Gazette in Gaithersburg, Md.

 • "7-Minute Pitches" Freelancers will make their story pitches to a range of editors, speed-dating style.
-Here's your chance to pitch to Glamour Magazine, Washington Post Express, WUSA9 and others.
+Here's your chance to pitch to Glamour Magazine, Washington Post Express, WUSA9, Washington Post Magazine (just added) and Northern Virginia Magazine (just added).
+After registering for the conference, sign up for the session through Stephenie Overman at email@example.com.

 4:45 p.m.
 RECONVENE (with door prizes)